vdesabou/kafka-docker-playground-docs/docs/playground debug thread-dump.md

 🎯 Take a java thread dump

-🔖 It will save output to a file and open with text editor set with config.ini (default is code)
+🔖 It will save output to a file and open with text editor set with playground config editor \<editor\> (default is code)

 ## Usage